mukulmkd/generator-react-project/README.md

 * Let the magic happen.
 * Test that everything is ok by running "npm run build"

-If you have no red in the console it's done and you can start to work in the src folder.
+If you have no red in the console, it's done and you can start to work in the src folder.